Mike Adras

 Mike Adras (born June 25, 1961) is an American college basketball coach.
 He most recently was the head men's basketball coach at Northern Arizona University.
 He was promoted from assistant coach after the 1998–99 season, when Ben Howland left for Pittsburgh.

 Adras abruptly resigned on December 9, 2011, nine games into the 2011–12 season.
 A month later, the Arizona Daily Sun revealed that during the summer of 2010, an internal investigation by NAU found numerous alleged violations of NCAA and NAU rules in the basketball program, including evidence that Adras had falsified practice logs.

-He is now an 8th and 7th grade social studies teacher working at Temecula Middle School.